These type of transactions are known as a ‘Gifts with reservation of benefit’. Here we look at:

 If you are gifting your home then Private Residence relief might be available in certain circumstances.

-On other types of gift, holdover relief may be available – that is, you and the recipient of the gift can nominate that the recipient pays the Capital Gains liability when they sell the gift.
+On other types of gift such as gifts of business assets, holdover relief may be available – that is, you and the recipient of the gift can nominate that the recipient pays the Capital Gains liability when they sell the gift.
 To keep things simple, this is achieved by notionally treating the gift as if it was acquired by the recipient for the price you paid for it.
-So for example, you buy a holiday home for £10,000.
+So for example, you buy a holiday home business for £10,000.
 When you give it to your daughter, it is worth £100,000.
-If you both opt to hold over, it will be treated as if your daughter acquired the house for £10,000.
+If you both opt to hold over, it will be treated as if your daughter acquired the business for £10,000.
 If she sells the property a few years later for £150,000, she will be taxed on the notional gain of £140,000.

 Remember that there are possible capital gains and inheritance tax consequences.
 So, for example, you could give your home to your daughter and thanks to Private Residence Relief, you might not have to pay capital gains – but if you continue to live in it until your death, it will still fall into your estate for Inheritance Tax purposes (unless for example, you paid full market rent to your daughter), even if you survive for more than seven years.